Force over Distance: Chapter 52

 Young picked up his pace. //Hey,// he projected into the distressed blur of the scientist’s thoughts. //For the record, that whole thing was Wray’s idea.
 Leverage for the next IOA meeting when Telford tries to claim we’ve been stonewalling him.//

-He got nothing back from the aching mist of static on the opposite side of the link.
+He got nothing back from the aching mist on the opposite side of the link.

 Young rounded a corner and found James posted outside the doors to the observation deck.